lamdangpham/AI-DeepLearning--Acoustic_Scene_Classification_Spectrogram_Feature_Extraction_DCASE2016_2018/README.md

     + Shuffle files among diffrent classes to create multiple batches of data
         + 03_group_cqt 03_group_gam 03_group_mel  (All Matlab)

-    + Entire spectrogram is split into patch with size at 128x128 that could be fed into backend learning model like CNN/RNN
+    + Entire spectrogram is split into patch with size at 128x128 that could be fed into backend learning models
         + 04_data_cqt 04_data_gam 04_data_mel  (All Python)

  + Training/Test audio segments should be arranged (This setup does not include audio segments):